treggs1/p3-RefArchive/README.md

 - **Edit Archive**

-    - The Edit Archive page allows the user to update saved items it is accessed by clicking edit on the Detailed View page..
+    - The Edit Archive page allows the user to update saved items it is accessed by clicking edit on the Detailed View page.

 ![screenshot](documentation/screenshots/edit-refarchive.png)